 13. The Hunger (1983)

 David Bowie was as inconsistent with his acting performances as he was with his character changes.
-Luckily for fans of vampire movies, Bowie was pitch perfect as the hyper-stylistic John, who’s wrapped up in a messy triangle, in The Hunger.
+Luckily for fans of vampire movies, Bowie was pitch perfect (even if his screen time was limited) as the hyper-stylistic John, who’s the forgotten third party in a love triangle.

-When John begins to age rapidly despite his vampiric blood, he seeks out the help of a doctor, which sets the rest of the movie down a path of violence and loss.
-With a neat twist on vampire lore and a style that is quintessentially eighties, The Hunger shows Bowie at arguably his best, as well as an early sign of the talent that the late Tony Scott possessed.
+When John begins to age rapidly despite his vampiric blood, he seeks out the help of a doctor, which sets the rest of the movie down new and unexpected paths.
+With a neat twist on vampire lore and a style that is quintessentially eighties, The Hunger shows Bowie at arguably his most stylish, as well as an early sign of the talent that the late Tony Scott possessed.

 14. Near Dark (1987)

-A vampire movie not too dissimilar to the probably superior and more popular The Lost Boys, Near Dark centres around a young man turning into a vampire after being bitten by one of the members of a psychotic group.
+A vampire movie not too dissimilar to the still-dark-yet-not-as-dark and more popular The Lost Boys, Near Dark centres around a young man turning into a vampire after being bitten by one of the members of a psychotic group.

 What follows is a bloodsoaked “modern” Western with some unforgettable practical effects and a hard edge that you don’t see much of at the box office these days.
 While it may not have been a commercial success, Near Dark has become a cult classic in recent years and features an iconic performance from the late, great Bill Paxton.